Author Guidelines

 References

-The following guidance is based on the Harvard system of referencing.
+The following guidance is largely based on what has come to be known as the Harvard system of referencing (author-date).
 For citation formats not listed here, authors may consult this document for guidance on the Harvard style.
 However, priority should be given to OLHJ’s distinctive author-date format where possible.
 Authors not submitting in the Harvard style will be responsible for ensuring that references are internally consistent within the manuscript.

 In-text citations